bryankai/pixel-art-maker/README.md

 Here's a development workflow that we recommend you use.

+Done
 1. Fork and clone this repository.
 1. Create a small, 2x2 grid canvas made up of white, square `div` tags with a border.

+Doing
 1. Add an event listener to each `div` so when clicked the background turns red.

+To Do
-1. Create a small palette of two colors (e.g. red and blue) below the canvas using more `div` tags.
+[x] Create a small palette of two colors (e.g. red and blue) below the canvas using more `div` tags.
-1. Add an event listener to these `div` tags so when clicked the brush color is saved.
+[] Add an event listener to these `div` tags so when clicked the brush color is saved.
-1. Expand the dimensions of the pixel canvas.
+[] Expand the dimensions of the pixel canvas.
-1. Expand the palette with more colors. (i.e. red, orange, yellow, green, blue, purple, brown, gray, black, white, etc.)
+[] Expand the palette with more colors. (i.e. red, orange, yellow, green, blue, purple, brown, gray, black, white, etc.)
-1. Expand the palette with a brush color indicator.
+[] Expand the palette with a brush color indicator.
-1. Improve the look and feel of the canvas and color palette.
+[] Improve the look and feel of the canvas and color palette.
 Be careful not to break your program's behavior!

 **TIP:** Check out [this handy tool](http://www.colors.commutercreative.com/grid/) to see a list of all the named colors in CSS.